Experienced Business Consultants You Can Trust!

 • Royal Nuts & Valency International: These firms have capitalized on government incentives for “local processing,” setting up state-of-the-art factories that employ thousands of Ivorians.

-These examples prove that the “Singapore Model” of efficiency and long-term planning works exceptionally well within the Ivorian growth framework.
+These examples prove that efficiency and long-term planning work exceptionally well within the Ivorian growth framework.

 Conclusion: Take the Lead in West Africa